AdobeDocs/commerce-frontend-core/src/pages/guide/css/theme-ui-lib.md

 *  [`lib/web/css/docs`] contains a set of `.html` files with detailed information about the library mixins.

 Each file is named after the mixin it describes, and contains detailed mixin description and navigation controls to access documentation for other mixins.
 The generated UI library documentation is provided in a convenient [HTML](https://glossary.magento.com/html) view.
-It is available in the following location in your Magento installation: `<your_Magento_instance>/pub/static/frontend/Magento/blank/en_US/css/docs/index.html` (view in a browser).
+It is available in the following location in your installation: `<your_instance>/pub/static/frontend/Magento/blank/en_US/css/docs/index.html` (view in a browser).

 <!-- Link definitions -->